 But you know what?
 The lack of English didn’t turn me off Ukraine.

 In fact, faced with an incomprehensible script (Cyrillic) and no one around to speak English with, I was actually excited by Ukraine.
 While it was nearly impossible to get around and ask for help, I looked at it as a challenge.
 I spent 20 minutes staring at a train schedule to figure out which train was mine.
-I got creative when trying to speak with people.
+I got creative when trying to speak to people, using as many handsigns and drawings as possible.
 I pointed a lot at things I wanted.
+I had to pantomime “choo-choo” to get to a train station, write numbers down for prices, and overall, just be very confused.

 I loved the challenge.
 Though I was only there for a week, I think that’s why I loved Ukraine so much.
 It was a challenge to travel around.
 It was an adventure.
 And for me, the bigger the adventure and the greater the challenge, the more I feel like I’m traveling, discovering, and learning about the world.